epasveer/seer/src/resources/help/MainWindow.md

 * Visualizers

     * Memory - Visualize a region of memory in a 'hex viewer'.
-    * Array - Visualizer a region of memory as arrays.
+    * Array - Visualize a region of memory as arrays.
 A table and 2D plot.
     * Struct - Visualize a region of memory as a nested C/C++ structure.
-    * Image - Visializer a region of memory as a RGB or RGBA image.
+    * Image - Visualize a region of memory as a RGB or RGBA image.